 All of these organizations are direct support organizations or affiliates of the University.
-The University employee groups include: domestic employees, College of Medicine - Gainesville, College of Medicine - Jacksonville, post doctorates, College of Dentistry, College of Veterinary Medicine residents and interns and graduate assistants.
+The University employee groups include: employees with domestic partners, College of Medicine - Gainesville, College of Medicine - Jacksonville, post doctorates, College of Dentistry, College of Veterinary Medicine residents and interns and graduate assistants.

-For the year ended June 30, 2022, contributions from UF Health Shands and UF Health Jacksonville represent approximately 45% and 19%, respectively, of total contributions from participating employers received.
+For the year ended June 30, 2023, contributions from UF Health Shands and UF Health Jacksonville represent approximately 43% and 18%, respectively, of total contributions from participating employers received.